eggheadio/egghead-styles/README.md

 * `npm login`
 * `gem push` (this will produce a "Please specify a gem name on the command line" error, ignore it)

+### Building the packages

+The `deploy` script is responsible for bumping versions and publishing to NPM/RubyGems.
+There are two flags which enable this:

+`./deploy -b, --bump <major, minor, patch>`
+`./deploy -p, --publish`

+For instance, to provide a patch bump and publish, use `./deploy -b patch -p`

 ## Local Development

 `egghead-styles` has the same setup as `egghead-rails` in that `egghead-systems` references both from the same root directory.
 By default, the Gemfile points to `egghead-styles'` repository and will pull the gem from Github if it cannot find a substitute.
 This isn't conducive for local development as it would require redeploying the gem for every change.